siemens/restapidoc/README.md

 [plugins]: http://grails.org/plugins/
 [Swagger]: https://github.com/wordnik/swagger-core

-**Current Version 0.1.2**
+**Current Version 0.1.3**

 ![Grails restapidoc](https://github.com/siemens/restapidoc/blob/master/screenshot1.png?raw=true)

 Quick Start
 -----------
 * it is recommended to use Grails >= 2.3.7.
+It is best tested with Grails 2.4.2.
 Please install it as required by Grails or use the grailsw wrapper.
 * EITHER Use the Binary by adding restapidoc it to your grails-app/conf/BuildConfig.groovy:
     ```
-    compile ":restapidoc:0.1.2"
+    compile ":restapidoc:0.1.3"
     ```
 * OR: Download this project by git clone e.g. to directory restapidoc.
     * cd restapidoc